fackelm2/fackelm2.github.io/_posts/2025-04-15-cryptocurrency.md

 robust security features, including secure chip technology and a user-friendly interface.

-Hardware for cryptocurrency wallets [Ledger Homepage]
+Hardware for cryptocurrency wallets (for example [Ledger Shop])
-* LEDGER SAS Nano S Plus Krypto Hardware Wallet
+* Ledger Nano S Plus (with a small display and no Bluetooth)
-* LEDGER SAS Nano X Krypto Wallet (with Bluetooth for a Smartphone connection)
+* Ledger Nano X (with a small display and Bluetooth)
+* Ledger Flex (with a small display and no Bluetooth)
+* Ledger Stax (with a large display and a touch screen)

 ## Security information
 On the Ledger Youtube Channel, you can find a lot of information about the Ledger Wallets and also important instructions how to secure your wallet and your cryptocurrency.
-* [Ledger Security Tips] Tips for Keeping Your Crypto Safe
+* [Ledger Security Tips] - Tips for Keeping Your Crypto Safe

 ## Bying Crytptocurrency with FIAT Money

-[Ledger Tutorial Guide] How to Buy, Sell, Stake, and Swap Crypto in Ledger Live | Step-by-Step Tutorial Guide
+[Ledger Tutorial Guide] - How to Buy, Sell, Stake, and Swap Crypto in Ledger Live | Step-by-Step Tutorial Guide

 A main question is often how to buy cryptocurrency with FIAT money.
 There are several ways to buy cryptocurrency with FIAT money.